Chicago Tribune: 21st century

 In April 2009, 55 Tribune reporters and editors signed their names to an e-mail sent to Kern and managing editor Jane Hirt, questioning why the newspaper's marketing department had solicited subscribers' opinions on stories before they were published, and suggesting that the practice raised ethical questions as well as legal and competitive issues.
-Reporters declined to speak on the record to the Associated Press about their issues.
+Reporters declined to speak on the record to the Associated Press (AP) about their issues.
 "We'll let the e-mail speak for itself," reporter John Chase told the AP.
 In the wake of the controversy, Kern abruptly discontinued the effort, which he described as "a brief market research project".

-In the first decade of the 21st century, the Tribune had multiple rounds of reductions of staff through layoffs and buyouts as it has coped with the industrywide declines in advertising revenues:
+In the first decade of the 21st century, the Tribune had multiple rounds of reductions of staff through layoffs and buyouts as it has coped with the industry-wide declines in advertising revenues: